lablup/backend.ai-webui/README.md

 ### Adding i18n strings

-Use `_t` for i18n resource handler.
+ * Use `_t` as i18n resource handler on lit-element templates.
+ * Use `_tr` as i18n resource handler if i18n resource has HTML code inside.
+ * Use `_text` as i18n resource handler on lit-element Javascript code.

 #### Example

-In webcomponent:
+In lit-html template:
 ```
 <div>${_t('general.helloworld')}</div>
 ```